Jen-Harris/portfolio/README.md

 The RNLI feel strongly that these would be preventable with the correct education amongst the vulnerable and want to use technology to help.

 ### Solution :bulb:
-As a team we came up with a joint hardware and software solution.
+As a team we came up with a joint hardware and software solution to tackle the issue of drowning fatalities and accidents amongst the walkers.
 #### Hardware
 We invisioned the hardware device to have the appearance of a life buoy and be used a key ring or necklace.
 The device when squeezed would have the ability to alert your local RNLI representative if you are in a dangerous situation.
 ![](https://files.gitter.im/Jen-Harris/92It/image.png)